beuss-git/svo-to-mcap/README.md

 - `sensor_msgs/msg/Image`: For regular images and depth maps
 - `sensor_msgs/msg/CameraInfo`: Camera calibration information
 - `sensor_msgs/msg/PointCloud2`: For point cloud data

+More messages can easily be added such as IMU, temperature, detected objects etc, but I don't need those (for now).

 ## Merging with ROS2 Recordings